drop-project-edu/Drop-Project-for-Intellij-Idea/README.md

 ## How to create a new version

+* Update CHANGELOG.md - move all unreleased changes to the current version
 * Change the `pluginVersion` property on `gradle.properties`
 * Update, if necessary, the `pluginUntilBuild` property
     * In this case, make sure to test the plugin in that Intellij version.
 Change the platformVersion property and execute `Run Plugin`.
 * Execute `Run Verifications`
+* In github, create a release - this will trigger a github action to publish the plugin